 ✓ False impersonation of a previous owner

 All of these issues would impact the value of your property if found to be true.
-Considering the fact that, for most people, purchasing a home is their largest investment, making sure protection is in place is well worth the fee!
+Purchasing property is quite often a large investment, making sure protection is in place is well worth the fee!

 The McIntosh Law Firm, P.C.